Singapore Art Museum: History

 The restoration work on the then 140-year-old national monument took more than two years at a cost of S$30 million.
 It first opened its doors to the public as the Singapore Art Museum on 20 October 1995.
 Its first art installation was a S$90,000, 7 m-high Swarovski crystal chandelier at the museum main entrance.
 It weighs 325 kilograms and took over three months to make.
 The museum was officially opened by the Prime Minister of Singapore, Goh Chok Tong on 20 January 1996.
 In his opening speech he envisioned the new museum, along with the other four museums in the Arts and Heritage District and the Arts Centre, aiding Singapore in reprising its historic role as a centre of entrepot trade for the arts, culture, civilisation and ideas to the people in the Asian region and the rest of the world.

-In 2019, the museum closed for a second redevelopment that will preserve the heritage buildings’ architecture.
-The redevelopment will be completed in 2026.
+In 2008, the museum opened SAM at 8Q, a new wing for contemporary art, at the former Catholic High School on 8 Queen Street.

+In 2017 and 2019, the museum closed its two heritage buildings on Bras Basah Road and Queen Street for redevelopment.

 In January 2022, SAM opened a new contemporary art space at Tanjong Pagar Distripark.
 Spread across two floors, SAM at Tanjong Pagar Distripark houses two galleries, an F&B space and residency studios.
 Museum exhibitions and events continue at partner venues and community spaces.

+The reopening of SAM's heritage buildings was rescheduled from 2021 to 2023 to 2026, when it was announced that SAM will not return to Bras Basah, but remain at Tanjong Pagar Distripark, with the opening of a fifth gallery space there.